How Much Does a Whole-House Surge Protector Cost?

 How Much Does It Cost to Install a Whole-House Surge Protector?

-According to Penna Electric, a whole-house surge protector typically costs between $250 and $300.
-Installation typically runs another $175, which brings the total cost to under $500 for most homes.
+According to Popular Mechanics, a whole-house surge protector typically costs between $60 and $300 (CAD 80 and CAD 400).
+Installation labor typically runs another $50 to $100 (CAD 70 to CAD 135) per hour, based on data from Bob Vila.
+This brings the total cost to roughly $300 (CAD 400) on average.
 There can be differences in pricing based on the type of surge protector you choose and the rates for electricians in your area.

 How Long Does a Whole-House Surge Protector Last?